-If you’ve ever suffered from sciatic pain or known someone who has, then you may understand how truly debilitating this condition can be.
+If you’ve ever suffered from sciatic pain or know someone who has, then you may understand how genuinely debilitating this condition can be.

 What is sciatica pain?

 This pain is caused by irritation of the sciatic nerve.
-The pain associated with sciatica is typically felt from the lower back area, down through the buttocks and thigh and radiating below the knee often to the foot.
+The pain associated with sciatica is typically felt from the lower back area, down through the buttocks and thigh, and radiates below the knee, often to the foot.

 Sciatica can range in severity from slightly irritating to completely debilitating.